-The establishment of the manor church at Mitton would seem to futher suggest Ralph the Reds connection to the de Lacy’s was a close one.
+The establishment of the manor church at Mitton would suggests Ralph the Reds connection to the de Lacy’s was a close one.
 It took family money to build a church as well as the castle at Clitheroe where Ralph was granted a manor their as well.
 The Normans ruled through those duel local institutions and Ralph seems to be the local Norman in charge on behalf of the de Lacy family.
 Clitheroe became the main administrative site of the de Lacy barony as well as a de Lacy sanctioned market town circa 1148.

 The de Lacy’s continued to live at Pontefract castle but Clitheroe became more important to the de Lacy’s after Ralph’s arrival in 1102.
 Eventually it was the first Henry de Lacy, successor as the next younger brother of Ilbert who died with out issue that granted the town Burgess the right to be a market town (circa 1148).
-This marked the beginning of Clitheroe as a legitimate commerce center secured by the strategic castle on Clitheroe rock where Ralph had been granted a manor in 1102.
+This marked the beginning of Clitheroe as a legitimate commerce center secured by the strategic fortification on Clitheroe rock where Ralph had been granted a manor in 1102.

 Several sources seem to agree Ralph the Red was a de Lacy, albeit Illegitimate;

 “Robert had one illegitimate child by an unknown mistress” *

 “Robertus de Lacy” granted “Magnam (major) Merlay…et Tuisleton…et…in Cliderhou” to “Radulpho le Rus” by charter dated 23 Nov 1102 .